Catherine22/WebServices/README.md

 }
 ```

+6. Calling JavaScript function from Java.
-6. Saving photos to your device from the Internet.
+7. Saving photos to your device from the Internet.
 > Save the image after long-clicking it.

-7. Visiting a HTTPS website and you get a SSL error.
+8. Visiting a HTTPS website and you get a SSL error.
 > Again, you could use [https://kyfw.12306.cn/otn/regist/init][1] to test.
 > Override ```onReceivedSslError()``` and pop up a dialog to let users decide to continue (it would be unsafe maybe) or stop visiting the website.

-8. Switching desktop style or mobile style websites by user-agent
+9. Switching desktop style or mobile style websites by user-agent
-9. Get media and location permission
+10. Get media and location permission
 >You need to add following permission in your AndroidManifest.xml
 >And override ```onGeolocationPermissionsShowPrompt()``` and ```onPermissionRequest()``` in WebChromeClient.